jlinville01/marvel-api/README.md

 4. `rails s`.
 5. `rake db:create` `rake db:migrate` to create and migrate your local database.
 6. `rake db:seed` to create the characters.
-7. Navigate to `localhost:3000` to visit and view site.

 **To run api Tests:**
 `cucumber -p localhost -t @characters`